Get started with mapping

 Once you have the map, team members and the public at large can start contributing features and making use of the data.
 The Green Map platform offers many options for engaging people in the mapmaking process:

 • By setting up one or more Surveys for your map, you can effectively crowdsource data gathering, even onsite, while you are in the field.
-The Open Green Map mobile app is perfect for gathering data even if an internet connection is not available on site.

 • Using the import functionality you can add gpx, geojson, json and CSV data already collected.